Publishing an Essay or Book Review in Textual Cultures

 Textual Cultures features two distinct forms of reviews: Essay Reviews (1750–2000 words) and Short Reviews (750–1250 words).

-All essays submitted to the journal cannot have been previously published, nor can they be before another journal for consideration.
+All essays and reviews submitted to the journal cannot have been previously published, nor can they be before another journal for consideration.

 Authors who publish with this journal agree to the following terms: